vgough/go-fuse-c/README.md

 to the real FUSE reply operations after the filesystem `init` method is called.
 When running unit tests, the functions point to an implementation which captures the response for validation.

-Tests are being written using [GoConvey](https://github.com/smartystreets/goconvey).
-Run `go test -v ./...` to execute tests once.
-For an automatically-updating web UI, install and run `$GOPATH/bin/goconvey`.
+Run `go test -v ./...` to execute tests.